nromanen/devops_2025/kateryna_kravchuk/task_15/task_15.md

 Develop a *Jenkinsfile* that outlines a basic CI/CD pipeline structure with the following stages:
     1. **Prepare**: Include a stage that installs Node.js version 22.
     2. **Build**: Simulate the build process by showing the version of npm.
-    -3.**Test**: Simulate the testing process by displaying the environment variable JENKINS_URL.
+    3. **Test**: Simulate the testing process by displaying the environment variable JENKINS_URL.

 ### 2.1 Jenkinsfile